-The end of February is Eating Disorder Awareness Week and my first born’s second birthday, which is not a coincidence in my opinion.
+My first born’s birthday is the end of February, same time as Eating Disorder Awareness Week, which is not a coincidence in my opinion.

 We know how deadly and all consuming this illness is.
 Yes, despite the stigmas suggesting eating disorders are just a vain diet gone wrong, that is far from the truth.

 In fact, eating disorders have a wide variety of causes (biological/genetic, psychological, and cultural) and are similar to mental conditions such as bipolar disorder that sufferers are not blamed for.